meilisearch/documentation/learn/advanced/indexing.md

 # Indexing and performance

 Adding new documents to an index is a multi-threaded and memory-intensive operation.
-Meilisearch's indexes are at the core of what makes our search engine fast, relevant and reliable.
+Meilisearch's indexes are at the core of what makes our search engine fast, relevant, and reliable.
 In this article, we will go over some of the details regarding RAM consumption and multi-threading.

 ## RAM